-Our SEAL focus this half term is SRE.
+Our SEAL focus this half term is New Beginnings.
 Both Mrs Bentley and I thoroughly enjoy teaching Class 5 and we’re looking forward to another exciting term ahead of us.

 Within RE we will be looking at Christianity and their views about how the world was created.